School meal: History

-The first school lunches were though to be served in 1790 in Munich, Germany by an American born physicist, Benjamin Thompson, also known as Count Rumford.
+The first school lunches were thought to be served in 1790 in Munich, Germany, by an American-born physicist, Benjamin Thompson, also known as Count Rumford.
 Thompson had spent his early days in New England, but as a royalist during the American Revolutionary War, he had become distrusted and left for England in 1784.
 In Munich, Thompson founded the Poor People's Institute which employed both adults and children to make uniforms for the German Army.
 They were fed and clothed for their work and the children were taught reading, writing and arithmetic.
 Years later, Thompson would feed 60,000 people a day from his soup kitchen in London.

-In the United Kingdom, significant changes have been made since school meals were introduced in the 19th century.
+In the United Kingdom, significant changes have been made since school meals were introduced in the 19th century by Elizabeth Burgwin and others.
 The first National School Meals Policy was published across the United Kingdom in 1941.
 The Policy set the first nutritional guidelines for school lunches, requiring balanced meals which include the appropriate levels of protein, fat, and calories.

 In the United States, there was a social inequality gap during the industrial era, and there was room for improvement in all realms of education.
 Philadelphia and Boston were the first two cities to institute school lunches in the U.S. Organizations such as Women's Education and the Starr Center Association began serving hot meals to students for a cost that was affordable for most.
-Soon after, teachers started to notice the benefits for students—both mentally and physically.
-The federal government wasn't involved until the Great Depression (1920s), when farmers and labors weren't doing well financially and the school lunch program was a solution that benefited everyone.
+Soon after, teachers started to notice the benefits for students – both mentally and physically.
+The federal government was not involved until the Great Depression (1920s), when farmers and labors were not doing well financially and the school lunch program was a solution that benefited everyone.

 In recent years, school districts have faced government or community pressure to change the foods served in schools.
-The addition of vegan school lunch and Meatless Mondays are examples of these changes.
+The addition of vegan school meal options and Meatless Mondays are examples of these changes.

-Types
+Cost and subsidies

+Free school meals can be universal school meals for all students or limited by income-based criteria, which can vary by country.
+A 2018 study of a free school meal program in the United States found that providing free meals to elementary and middle school children in areas characterized by high food insecurity led to better school discipline among the students.
+As of 2022 in England, 20.8% of the 8.9 million pupils attending schools in 2020–21 are known to be eligible for free school meals.

 Universal school meals

+Free school meals available for all students are also called Universal school meals.
 Sweden, Finland, Estonia and India are among the few countries which provide universal school meals to all pupils in compulsory education, regardless of their ability to pay.
 In India, where all Government School students are provided with free lunches through the Midday Meal Scheme, staple foods are provided along with free education.
+Several states in the US offer universal school meals.